RishiDesai/rishidesai.github.io/_posts/2025-05-08-character-lora.md

   <img src="/assets/images/character-lora/sukuna_7.png" alt="Sukuna example 7" style="width: 100%; height: auto;">
 </div>

 I ran into this problem while training LoRAs on Flux.
 Even with high-quality images the results were disappointing.
-After investigating, I realized the issue wasn't with the images but with the captions.
+After investigating, I realized the issue wasn't with the images but the captions.

 Captioning is barely discussed and often abstracted away by LoRA training services.
 From extensive experimentation, I've found clear, consistent, and structured captions are essential for training expressive and robust LoRAs.